Written by Professional journalists

 4 min

-Europe at a crossroads: Navigating the shift in EU-Israel relations amid the Gaza conflict
+Europe at a crossroads: navigating the shift in EU-Israel relations amid the Gaza conflict

 As Gaza’s rubble grows, so does Europe’s moral burden.
 Once a champion of human rights, the EU now faces a critical test: remain complicit in silence or act on its founding values.
 With public anger rising and diplomatic ties fraying, the pressure is mounting.
 Will it reclaim its moral voice—or lose it for good?